Ep.68: Good and Good For You with Kate Kordsmeier

-And now instead, I’ll put like my fiber supplement is chia seeds or flax seeds or something and I’ll put it in my smoothie.
-Then I get my three servings of fruits and vegetables and I get my fiber from those things and I’ll put and extra boost with some seeds.
+And now instead, my fiber supplement is chia seeds, or flax seeds or something, and I’ll put it in my smoothie.
+Then I get my three servings of fruits and vegetables, and I get my fiber from those things, and I’ll put an extra boost with some seeds.
 It’s so much better than taking some nasty powder.

 Robyn: Perfect.
-I love it and I completely agree and actually that Metamucil and all the other brands, there’s actually quite a bit of evidence they damage your GI tract over time.
+I love it, and I completely agree, and actually that Metamucil and all the other brands, there’s actually quite a bit of evidence they damage your GI tract over time.
 It’s like taking a drug versus using a herb or an essential oil.
-It’s completely unnatural and possibly harmful to us.
+It’s completely unnatural, and possibly harmful to us.

-Kate: I hadn’t heard that but it was just one of those things where I thought well, it didn’t work for me and I didn’t enjoy taking it and seemed like why take a supplement for something that’s so easy to get it from the real thing.
+Kate: I hadn’t heard that, but it was just one of those things where I thought well, it didn’t work for me and I didn’t enjoy taking it, and seemed like, why take a supplement for something that’s so easy to get it from the real thing?

 Robyn: I think it’s not sustainable.
-Telling people to drink some nasty thing they stir into water, people just aren’t going to do that long term.
+Telling people to drink some nasty thing they stir into water… people just aren’t going to do that long term.
 It’s such a ridiculous work around to avoid vegetables.
-Our food has fiber in it and it has all the other things that come with it that work synergistically for miracles like what happened for you.
+Our food has fiber in it, and it has all the other things that come with it that work synergistically for miracles, like what happened for you.

-I want to talk about what else besides food you did, but can we back up a second and talk about PCOS.
-Why do you think you had it and will you talk about the symptoms because there are people listening who have PCOS and haven’t been diagnosed?
+I want to talk about, what else besides food you did, but can we back up a second and talk about PCOS.
+Why do you think you had it, and will you talk about the symptoms, because there are people listening who have PCOS and haven’t been diagnosed?

 In my case, there were a few things that were red flags to my doctors.
-One of the things was actually my thyroid and my TSH level was really high.
-It was almost four and at some points during when I was getting tested it was above four.
+One of the things was actually my thyroid, and my TSH level was really high.
+It was almost four, and at some points during when I was getting tested it was above four.
 And really you want your TSH to be between like one and two.

 Robyn: So Kate is talking about one of the markers of thyroid dysfunction, right?

-My high testosterone which was causing a lot of weight gain around my midsection, acne, those kinds of things, that was fixed so simply by drinking spearmint tea.
-My doctor said, drink spearmint tea twice a day and we’ll check your levels again.
+My high testosterone, which was causing a lot of weight gain around my midsection, acne, those kinds of things, that was fixed so simply by drinking spearmint tea.
+My doctor said, “Drink spearmint tea twice a day and we’ll check your levels again.”
 And it was like a complete turnaround within one month.

 Robyn: Fascinating, fascinating.
 What symptoms do PCOS sufferers show up with most often?